 Health & Wellness

 Did you know that dogs' bodies create natural probiotics?
-According to Fetch by The Dodo’s on-staff vet Dr. Aliya McCullough, a dog's natural probiotics are good bacteria and yeasts that help the gastrointestinal tract and immune system stay healthy and function properly.
+According to Fetch’s on-staff vet Dr. Aliya McCullough, a dog's natural probiotics are good bacteria and yeasts that help the gastrointestinal tract and immune system stay healthy and function properly.

 However, some dogs don't create enough of these natural probiotics.
 Luckily, there are probiotic supplements for dogs who need a boost.